geelona/5-Sorts-Demo/README.md

 Sorting Algorithms
 The project includes implementations of the following sorting algorithms:

-Bubble Sort
+Bubble Sort,
-Insertion Sort
+Insertion Sort,
-Merge Sort
+Merge Sort,
-Quick Sort
+Quick Sort,
-Gnome Sort
+Gnome Sort.
 Usage
 You can interact with the demo to visualize how each sorting algorithm works.
 Explore the project in your browser and see how the algorithms compare in terms of performance and behavior.